Indonesia protests to China over border intrusion near South China Sea

 Brunei, Malaysia, Vietnam and the Philippines - all members of ASEAN - and also Taiwan also have claims in the sea.

-Reporting by Agustinus Beo Da Costa; Writing by Gayatri Suroyo; Editing by Gareth Jones
+Reporting by Agustinus Beo Da Costa; Additional reporting by Ben Blanchard in Beijing; Writing by Gayatri Suroyo; Editing by Gareth Jones and Christian Schmollinger